Travel – Sydney

 William Murdoch – the first British motorist?

-Posted by jerry on August 11th, 2008 — Posted in History, Journal, Steam, Technology
+Posted by Jerry on August 11th, 2008 — Posted in History, Journal, Steam, Technology

 In 1784, William Murdoch – a Scot working in Cornwall servicing Boulton and Watt beam engines – began making models of what may well have become the first self propelled steam vehicle after Joseph Cugnot’s experimental steam military tractor.